 House purchase protection insurance

 If you are a first time buyer or buying your second home as a buy to let property, you may wish to consider taking out a policy to cover you against fees that you incur should the vendor subsequently drop out of the sale.
 Vendors drop is more common than you may think, with a survey by which indicating that 3 in 10 house sales collapse, that is over 25%!
-We can provide you with home buyers insurance protection from £69, that will cover your lost expenses in solicitor fees and surveys and so on
+Don't panic as

 FAQs Buy-to-let/second home stamp duty FAQs